Project Logo

 To start this discussion from its groundwork of the history of the conscience and definition of what it is, we've asked Dr. John Paris, the Walsh Professor of Bioethics in the Department of Theology at Boston College.
 Dr. Paris has been a friend of mine for a long time.
 I'm not going to give an extended discussion, but we've asked him to address the fundamental issues while others will pick up the more recent issue of relationship to the health profession specifically.
 John? [. . .J.
 Paris]

-1. The President's Council on Bioethics was appointed by President George W. Bush and operated from 2001 to 2009.
-President Barack Obama subsequently formed The Presidential Commission for the Study of Bioethical Issues.
+The President's Council on Bioethics was appointed by President George W. Bush and operated from 2001 to 2009.